MicrosoftDocs/microsoft-salescopilot-docs/articles/sign-in-crm-outlook.md

 ## Use Copilot for Sales without signing in

 You can use Copilot for Sales and AI capabilities in Outlook without signing in to your CRM.
 You can use basic capabilities like [email drafting](use-copilot-kickstart-email-messages.md#create-an-email-reply-using-pre-defined-categories) and [email summarization](view-save-email-summary-crm.md) without signing in to your CRM.
 For a more enriched experience with CRM data, you must sign in to your Dynamics 365 or Salesforce CRM account.
-[Open Copilot for Sales](#open-copilot-for-sales) to get started.
+[Access Copilot for Sales](open-app.md#access-copilot-for-sales-in-outlook) to get started.

 > [!NOTE]
 > This feature is available only for customers in United States and Europe.